heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*3,2000,000,000 BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
+*ƕ.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
 The largest, swollen and multi-limbed, is pursued by a flock of smaller ones, like a spider by flies.